scala/scala3/docs/docs/reference/contextual/extension-methods.md

 Of course, the type argument here would usually be left out since it can be inferred.

 Extensions can also take using clauses.
-For instance the `+` extension above could equivalently be written with a using clause:
+For instance, the `+` extension above could equivalently be written with a using clause:
 ```scala
   extension [T](x: T)(using n: Numeric[T])
     def + (y: T): T = n.plus(x, y)